-I don’t know where to start or what to write.
+Yet again in these troubling months, I don’t know where to start, what to write – even how to think.
 This has been a disturbing and frightening few days.
 On May 25, George Floyd, a 46-year-old black man was killed by police in Minneapolis.
 The arresting police used force well beyond anything even remotely indicated by the situation, including pinning down Mr. Floyd with a knee to the neck for almost 9 minutes leaving him unable to breathe.
-There were many witnesses and the events were captured on multiple devices.
+There were many witnesses and the events were captured on multiple devices (like this cell phone video – warning that this video is very disturbing).
 Mr. Floyd and bystanders can be heard calling for help and he clearly states that he can’t breathe.

 Since then, there has been so much to follow.
 The 4 police offers were fired.
 One has been charged with 3rd-degree murder.
 As yet, no charges against the other three, although there are calls for more to be done